-Your mailshot has to stand out from the other post on the doormat.
-It must have a clear and simple message and grab the attention of the recipient.
-Above all, a direct mailing has to convince your target market to respond.
+Your marketing mailshot has to stand out on your recipient's doormat.
+It must have a clear and simple message and be attention-grabbing.
+Above all, a direct mailing needs to convince people to respond.

-Use your answers to draw up a creative brief that will inform all your decisions about the mailshot from now on.
+Use your answers to draw up a creative brief.
+It will inform all your decisions about the mailshot from now on.

 What to include in a mailshot

-Coupons are especially effective.
-Make sure you include any conditions for redemption, the starting and closing date for your offer, a barcode and your full name and address.
+Vouchers are especially effective.
+Make sure you include any conditions for redemption, the closing date for your offer, and your full name and address.
 Your coupon must meet the Code of Sales Promotion Practice.

 Writing a direct mail letter

 It may sound obvious, but the letter should look and read like a real letter.
 Write in a direct, lively and personal way, using 'you' wherever possible.
 You're writing to a real person, and your letter should come from a real person.

 Your letter must have a proposition - a clear message that the recipient will remember and respond to.
 The proposition should communicate two things: it should say what is special about your product or service, then show how that can specifically benefit the end user.